MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-approval-center.md

 <properties
-   pageTitle="Creating an Approval Request | Microsoft Flow" description="Creating an Approval Request in Microsoft Flow" services="" suite="flow" documentationCenter="na"
+   pageTitle="Create an approval request | Microsoft Flow" description="Learn how to manage manage the approval of documents and processes." services="" suite="flow" documentationCenter="na"